We live busy lives and our senses are bombarded, and even those who seek on a daily basis often find themselves out of balance.

 No wonder as a discipline it reduces anxiety and depression, lowers blood pressure and improves sleep.

-A yoga meditation retreat offers the space to practice meditation techniques.
+Yoga and meditation retreats offers the space to practice meditation techniques.

 Daily meditation can greatly improve our yoga practice.